merenlab/anvio/anvio/docs/workflows/sra_download.md

 ERR6450082
 ```

+{:.warning}
-**NOTE** The .sra files are stored in `01_NCBI_SRA/`.
+The .sra files are stored in `01_NCBI_SRA/`.
 This directory will be deleted upon successful completion of the workflow because I don't know any use for .sra files.
 If you need these feel free to update the workflow.

 ## Start the workflow!